Tommosaurus/Tommosaurus/README.md

 After a varied career including several years in the French Alps working in the ski industry I was ready for a new challenge.
 Upon returning to the UK I seized the opportunity to join the School of Code bootcamp.
 This was a 16 week, immersive full-time full-stack software engineering bootcamp.
 I am now looking for my first full-time role as a software developer :)

 I really enjoy software development for its unique combination of technical and creative aspects.
-I love working collaboratively in an environment of constant growth so Tech is perfect with its constantly growing and changing environment.
-There are new things to learn all the time and I want to be part of shaping the future through technology!
+I love working collaboratively in an environment of constant growth so Tech is perfect with its constantly growing and changing environment with endless learning opportunities.
+I want to be part of shaping the future through technology!
 </div>

 ##